Meet the Growing Demand for Homeland Security Professionals

 Meeting the Needs of Military Students

 G.I.
-Jobs has named Walden to its 2014 list of Military Friendly Schools, which identifies the top 20% of colleges, universities, and trade schools that are doing the most to embrace America’s veterans as students.
+Jobs has named Walden to its 2015 list of Military Friendly Schools, which identifies the top 20% of colleges, universities, and trade schools that are doing the most to embrace America’s veterans as students.

-During my two years at Walden, the professors that I had were great.
+"During my 2 years at Walden, the professors that I had were great.
 I did not meet one that I did not like.
 They were all available to me.
-They did not sound like I was annoying them when I called them at ten o’clock at night, when I emailed them back to back to back to back to back.
+They did not sound like I was annoying them when I called them at 10 o’clock at night, when I e-mailed them back to back to back to back to back.
 They were friendly every time I talked to them through any communication that I had with them.
 So, I can say that within those years with Walden, it was great with the professors.
 I really liked the way that they were working in the field.
 And it was real life for them, as well."